Russia extends troop drills; Ukraine appeals for cease-fire - NewsBreak

 Western leaders warned that Russia was poised to attack its neighbor, which is surrounded on three sides by about 150,000 Russian soldiers, warplanes and equipment.
 Russia held nuclear drills Saturday as well as the conventional exercises in Belarus, and has ongoing naval drills off the coast in the Black Sea.

-The United States and many European countries have charged for months that Russia is trying to create pretexts to invade.
+The United States and many European countries have alleged for months that Russia is trying to create pretexts to invade.
 They have threatened massive, immediate sanctions if it does.

 A top European Union official, Charles Michel, said: “The big question remains: does the Kremlin want dialogue?”